Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Symplectic Quantization: from dynamics to ensemble averages

 where the potential is, for instance

 By means of a Legendre transform one then passes to the Hamiltonian:

-For simplicity we will assume $c_s=1$ from here on.
+For both the ease of notation and for conceptual simplicity we will assume hereafter $c_s=1$.
+Let us remark that there is no apriori reason forcing the new constant $c_s$ to be precisely equal to the speed of velocity.
+Yet, the fact that in natural units $c_s$ is dimensionless suggests that no new physical constants need to be introduced.
 From Eq.~(\ref{eq:sq-Hamiltonian}) we have that, within the symplectic quantization approach, the dynamics of quantum fluctuations is the one governed by the following Hamilton equations:

 from which one gets